moneyadviceservice/directories_spike_stylesheets/README.md

 This is the code relating to a [Spike](https://maps.tpondemand.com/entity/11205-spike-investigate-styled-components-library-1) to investigate the best way to incorporate stylesheets into the Directories project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setting up

-In the project directory, run: `npm start`
+In the project directory,
+- run: `npm install`
+- run: `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This runs the app in development mode.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ====